AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/use-cases.md

 ### Headless Authoring {#headless-authoring}

-If you already have a headless app, you can still use the Universal Editor to author content for the app and persist its content as Content Fragments in AEM.
+If you already have a headless app, you can use the Universal Editor to author content for the app and persist its content as Content Fragments in AEM.
 The only requirement is that the app is instrumented to allow the use of the Universal Editor.

 If this is your use case, as an immediate next step, please see the following document for an example of a headless app instrumented to use the Universal Editor.